Calvin-Schmeichel/WordleProject/README.md

     import os
     import random_line

 The "random_line" function gets a random word to use as the answer for the game.
 We first open the .csv file.
 Then set the variable "line" to the “next” function so we can grab the next word in the file.
-The for loop randomly grabs a word from the file (NOTE: I got the syntax for this if statement from stackoverflow).
+The for loop randomly grabs a word from the file.
 Finally we close the file and return the chosen word to the main function.

     def random_line():